vertica/spark-connector/examples/scala-examples/README.md

 **The example is not configured**, so make sure to edit the code sample with your GCS configurations.
 For more details on GCS configurations, check out our [readme](../../README.md) and our [GCS instructions](../../GCSUserManual.md).

-### Submit to a Different Master
+### Configuring `submit-examples.sh`

-The `submit-examples.sh` script uses `spark-submit`.
+The `submit-examples.sh` script uses `spark-submit` underneath.
 Thus, you can configure it with any valid [configurations](https://spark.apache.org/docs/latest/submitting-applications.html).
 For examples, to run on your own Vertica Spark cluster, change `--master` to your Spark driver URL.

 ### Running through SBT